jjelliott/quake-one-click/README.md

 # quake-one-click

-This program enables one-click installation and run of Quake 1 maps and mods.
+This program enables one-click installation and run of Quake 1 and 2 maps and mods.

 Home page: [Quake One-Click Installer](https://jjelliott.github.io/quake-one-click)

 Repository: [Github](https://github.com/jjelliott/quake-one-click)

 ## Link format

+The program will register handlers for `q1package` and `q2package` links.
+All of the following information applies to both protocols.

 For packages without dependencies: